Giant wētā

 Giant wētā tend to be less social and more passive than other wētā.
-Their genus name, Deinacrida, means "terrible grasshopper", from the Greek word δεινός (deinos, meaning "terrible", "potent", or "fearfully great"), in the same way dinosaur means "terrible lizard".
+Their genus name, Deinacrida, means "terrible grasshopper", from the Greek word δεινός (deinos, meaning "terrible", "potent", or "fearfully great").
 They are found primarily on New Zealand offshore islands, having been almost exterminated on the mainland islands by introduced mammalian pests.

 Habitat and distribution

 Most populations of giant wētā have been in decline since humans began modifying the New Zealand environment.
 All but one giant wētā species is protected by law because they are considered at risk of extinction.
 Three arboreal giant wētā species are found in the north of New Zealand and now restricted to mammal-free habitats.
 This is because the declining abundance of most wētā species, particularly giant wētā, can be attributed to the introduction of mammalian predators, habitat destruction, and habitat modification by introduced mammalian browsers.
 New populations of some wētā have been established in locations, particularly on islands, where these threats have been eliminated or severely reduced in order to reduce the risk of extinction.
 Deinacrida heteracantha, and D. fallai are found only on near-shore islands that have no introduced predators (Te Hauturu-o-Toi and Poor Knights Island).
 The closely related species D. mahoenui is restricted to habitat fragments in North Island.

 Two closely related giant wētā species are less arboreal.
-Deinacrida rugosa is restricted to mammal-free reserves and D. parva is found near Kaikoura in South Island New Zealand.
+Deinacrida rugosa is restricted to mammal-free reserves and D. parva is found near Kaikōura in the South Island of New Zealand.